scality/backbeat/docs/metrics.md

 processes its respective Kafka entries.
 The `MetricsConsumer` will process these Kafka metrics entries and produce to Redis.

-A single site CRR entry should produce 4 keys in total.
+A single location CRR entry should produce 4 keys in total.
 The data points stored in Redis are saved in intervals (default of 5 minutes) and are available up to an expiry time (default of 15 minutes).

 A `BackbeatServer` (default port 8900) and `BackbeatAPI` expose these metrics stored in Redis by querying based on the prepended Redis keys.
 Using these